 Airport shuttle/bus

-For S$ 9 (US$ 6.30), you can book a shuttle that will drop you off to most hotels in the Downtown area.
+For about S$ 10, you can book a shuttle that will drop you off at most hotels in the Downtown area.
 The airport shuttle departs every 15 minutes.
 Find out more here.

 Kampong Glam and Haji Lane